simov/grant/README.md

 ## Session

 Grant uses session to persist state between HTTP redirects occurring during the OAuth flow.
-This session, however, was never designed to be used as persistent storage, even if that's totally possible.
+This session, however, was never meant to be used as persistent storage, even if that's totally possible.

 Once you receive the [response data](#response-data) in your final `callback` route you are free to destroy that session, and do whatever you want with the returned data.